 Ivey is proud to be the first Canadian business school to become an academic stakeholder in the Global Compact.
+Ivey Professor Oana Branzei is the faculty lead rep for Ivey's involvement with the Global Compact.
 We are committed to implementing the Global Compact's principles and to use the Compact as a forum for advancing responsible corporate citizenship.
 Download the Global Compact Slide Collection here.

 The UN Global Compact initiative pursues two complementary goals:

 - To internationalize the Compact and its principles by making them part of business strategy and operations.